eloy0133/real-time-chat/README.md

 ✔️ Google Sign-In via Auth0.
 ✔️ Real-time messaging with WebSockets.
 ✔️ Message storage using a MySQL database.
 ✔️ Secure authentication and user verification.
 ✔️ Secure session management and verification via JWT.

 ## 🌐 **Render**
-- In order to use this aplication you dont need to clone this repository since it is already deployed in render: https://chat-app-bon1.onrender.com
+- This aplication is deployed in Render: https://chat-app-bon1.onrender.com

-# Feel free to send a message to the app!
+### Feel free to send a message to the app!